 Health Information Technology

-"Clinician Perspectives on Electronic Health Information Sharing for Transitions of Care"
+Clinician Perspectives on Electronic Health Information Sharing for Transitions of Care

-The American College of Physicians (ACP), the Bipartisan Policy Center, and Doctors Helping Doctors Transform Health Care have released the results of a survey that reveals an overwhelming majority of clinicians believe that the electronic exchange of health information will have a positive impact on improving the quality of patient care, coordinating care, meeting the demands of new care models, and participating in third-party reporting and incentive programs.
+Results of a survey that reveals an overwhelming majority of clinicians believe that the electronic exchange of health information will have a positive impact on improving the quality of patient care, coordinating care, meeting the demands of new care models, and participating in third-party reporting and incentive programs.

 - Health Information Privacy and Security (HIPSC) Toolkit